flyerhzm/switch_user/README.md

     # config/initializers/switch_user.rb
     SwitchUser.setup do |config|
-      # provider may be :devise or :authologic, but now we only support devise
+      # provider may be :devise or :authologic
       config.provider = :devise

-      # avaliable_users is a hash, key is the scope of devise user, value is the proc that return the users that can be switched.
+      # avaliable_users is a hash, key is the model name of user (:user, :admin, or any name you use), value is the proc that return the users that can be switched.
       config.available_users = { :user => lambda { User.all }, :admin => lambda { Admin.all } }

       # what field should be displayed on select box
       config.display_field = :email
     end